+5: What about a helmet* and gloves?

-*Note on helmets: Please consider purchasing a helmet that has the DOT safety rating and at least one of the following additional safety ratings is also suggested: Snell Foundation and ECE (European) safety rating.
+*Note on helmets: Please always purchase a helmet that has the DOT safety rating, and at least one of the following additional safety ratings is also suggested: Snell Foundation and ECE (European) safety rating.
 Your skull is worth the investment.
 Here is a good video explaining the differences between the three: http://www.youtube.com/watch?v=kmj6bSOq66Y It is best to purchase your helmet from a local shop where you can try on several brands and sizes to make sure you walk away with the one that is best for you.
 We recommend that you keep a helmet on your head for about 20 minutes inside the store to really know if this helmet will work for you.

 6: Can you teach me to ride on my motorcycle?

 Important: Please make sure your motorcycle is operating properly prior to the lesson.
 If you last had it running two weeks ago it does not mean that it will start today.
 You should turn the engine over once or twice per week and leave it running for a few minutes.
 A trickle charger or battery tender is a good investment for bikes that will sit for longer than a few weeks unused.
 If there is not enough air in your tires we can ride to a gas station prior to the lesson and fill the tires with air together.

 7: Do I need to have a motorcycle license (M1) or permit before taking the class?